SumoLogic-Labs/sumologic-grafana-datasource/README.md

 5. Select **Sumo Logic Metrics** from the **Type** dropdown.

 6. In the **Http settings** section:
-   -In the **URL** field, enter the API endpoint for your deployment.
+   - In the **URL** field, enter the API endpoint for your deployment.
 To determine the API endpoint, see [Sumo Logic Endpoints and Firewall Security](https://help.sumologic.com/APIs/General-API-Information/Sumo-Logic-Endpoints-and-Firewall-Security) in Sumo help.

-   -In the Access field, leave “proxy” selected.
+   - In the **Access** field, leave “proxy” selected.

 7. In the **Http Auth** section, select the **Basic Auth** checkbox.
 The **Basic Auth Details** section appears.